-- (c): To reduce the dependency on coal based power plants, Government has planned to augment non fossil fuel based installed electricity generation capacity to over 5,00,000 MW by 2031-32.
-To achieve this objective following steps have been taken to promote Renewable Energy in the country: - Permitting Foreign Direct Investment (FDI) up to 100 percent under the automatic route; - Waiver of Inter State Transmission System (ISTS) charges for inter-state sale of solar and wind power for projects to be commissioned by 30th June 2025, - Declaration of trajectory for Renewable Purchase Obligation (RPO) up to the year 2029-30; - Setting up of Ultra Mega Renewable Energy Parks to provide land and transmission to RE developers for installation of RE projects at large scale;
+- (c): (i) To reduce the dependency on coal based thermal power plants, Government of India has planned to augment non-fossil fuel based installed electricity generation capacity.
+India in its Intended Nationally Determined Contributions (INDCs) stands committed to achieve about 50 percent cumulative electric power installed capacity from non-fossil fuel-based energy resources by 2030.
+At present India has already achieved 45.5% Installed Capacity from non-fossil fuel-based resources.
+To achieve this objective, following steps have been taken to promote Renewable Energy Generation in the country: - Permitting Foreign Direct Investment (FDI) up to 100 percent under the automatic route; - Waiver of Inter State Transmission System (ISTS) charges for inter-state sale of solar and wind power for projects to be commissioned by 30th June 2025; - Declaration of trajectory for Renewable Purchase Obligation (RPO) up to the year 2029-30; - Setting up of Ultra Mega Renewable Energy Parks to provide land and transmission connectivity to Renewable Energy developers for installation of RE projects at large scale; - Schemes such as Pradhan Mantri Kisan Urja Suraksha evam Utthaan Mahabhiyan (PM-KUSUM), Solar Rooftop Phase II, 12000 MW CPSU Scheme Phase II; - Laying of new transmission lines and creating new sub-station capacity under the Green Energy Corridor Scheme for evacuation of renewable power; - Notification of standards for deployment of solar photovoltaic system/devices. - Setting up of Project Development Cell for attracting and facilitating investments; - Standard Bidding Guidelines for tariff based competitive bidding process for procurement of Power from Grid Connected Solar PV and Wind Projects;

-- Schemes such as Pradhan Mantri Kisan Urja Suraksha evam Utthaan Mahabhiyan (PM-KUSUM), Solar Rooftop Phase II, 12000 MW CPSU Scheme Phase II; PM Surya Ghar: Muft Bijli Yojana; - Laying of new transmission lines and creating new sub-station capacity under the Green Energy Corridor Scheme for evacuation of renewable power; - Notification of standards for deployment of solar photovoltaic system/devices; - Setting up of Project Development Cell for attracting and facilitating investments; - Standard Bidding Guidelines for tariff based competitive bidding process for procurement of Power from Grid Connected Solar PV and Wind Projects; - Government has issued orders that power shall be dispatched against Letter of Credit (LC) or advance payment to ensure timely payment by distribution licensees to RE generators; - Notification of Promoting Renewable Energy through Green Energy Open Access Rules, 2022: - Notification of "The Electricity (Late Payment Surcharge and related matters) Rules (LPS rules); - Launch of Green Term Ahead Market (GTAM) to facilitate sale of Renewable Energy Power through exchanges; - National Green Hydrogen Mission launched with an aim to make India a global hub for production, utilization and export of Green Hydrogen and its derivatives; and, - Notification of prescribed trajectory for RE power bids to be issued by Renewable Energy Implementation Agencies from FY 2023-24 to FY 2027-28.
-Under the trajectory, 50 GW/annum of RE bids to be issued.

-Further, for reduction of emission levels of thermal power plants, following measures are taken by the Government:

-- MoEF&CC notification dated 07.12.2015 and its subsequent amendments has notified norms in respect of reducing stack emissions such as Suspended Particulate Matter (SPM), SOx & NOx from coal based Thermal Power Plants by using Electro Static Precipitator (ESP), Flue Gas Desulphurization (FGD), NOx Combustion Modification, etc. - Promotion of installation of efficient Ultra Supercritical/Supercritical units over Subcritical Thermal Units. - Biomass co-firing- Ministry of Power has issued policy on Bio-mass Utilization for Power Generation through Co-firing in Coal based Power Plants to use 5-10% blend of biomass pellets made, primarily of agro-residue along with coal after assessing the technical feasibility. - (d): The details of the percentage of electricity generated from various sources such as coal, gas, hydel and renewable energy since 2019 is attached as Annexure.
+- Government has issued orders that power shall be dispatched against Letter of Credit (LC) or advance payment to ensure timely payment by distribution licensees to RE generators; - Notification of Promoting Renewable Energy through Green Energy Open Access Rules 2022; - Launch of Green Term Ahead Market (GTAM) to facilitate sale of Renewable Power through exchanges; - National Green Hydrogen Mission launched with an aim to make India a global hub for production, utilization and export of Green Hydrogen and its derivatives; and, - Notification of prescribed trajectory for RE power bids to be issued by Renewable Energy Implementation Agencies from FY 2023-24 to FY 2027-28 with an annual target of 50 GW of RE bids. - (ii) Further, for reduction of emission levels of thermal power plants, following measures have been taken by the Government: - MoEF&CC vide notification dated 07.12.2015 and its subsequent amendments has notified norms in respect of reducing stack emissions such as Suspended Particulate Matter (SPM), SOx & NOx from coal based Thermal Power Plants.
+To meet these standards, Thermal Power Plants are using techniques like Electro Static Precipitator (ESP), Flue Gas Desulphurization (FGD), NOx Combustion Modification etc. - Promotion of installation of efficient Supercritical /Ultra Supercritical units over Subcritical Thermal Units. - Ministry of Power has issued a policy on utilization of Biomass for Power generation through co-firing in coal based power plants.
+The policy mandates 5-7% co-firing of Biomass primarily of agro residue with coal, after assessing the technical feasibility. - (d): The details of the percentage of electricity generated from various sources such as coal, gas, hydel and renewable energy since 2014 is attached as Annexure.